5t4x/difficult-keepinventory/README.md

 Enter the command `./gradlew paperJar` in the shell or build it by double-clicking on the right Gradle tab in IntelliJ IDEA, go to `Your Project -> Tasks -> other -> paperJar`.

 ## License
-This template follows the GPL v3.0 license.
-[LICENSE.md](https://github.com/devproje/kotlin-bukkit-template/blob/master/LICENSE)
+This project follows the GPL v3.0 license.
+[LICENSE.md](https://github.com/5t4x/difficult-keepinventory/blob/master/LICENSE)